Tax Foundation: History

 The Tax Foundation was organized on December 5, 1937, in New York City by Alfred P. Sloan Jr., Chairman of the General Motors Corporation; Donaldson Brown, GM Financial Vice President; William S. Farish, President of Standard Oil Company of New Jersey (Exxon); and Lewis H. Brown, President of Johns-Manville Corporation, who later became the first chairman of the board of The Tax Foundation.
 The organization's stated goal was "to monitor the tax and spending policies of government agencies".
 Its offices were located at 50 Rockefeller Plaza and later 30 Rockefeller Plaza.

 The Tax Foundation's first project was a successful effort to stop a tax increase in Westchester County, New York, where they provided research and analysis (including an "Expenditure Survey" of state spending) to local activists.
 By 1943, the Tax Foundation had helped set up taxpayers associations and expenditure councils in 35 states.

 During World War II, Tax Foundation research emphasized restraining government spending domestically to finance wartime expenditures.
 In 1948, the Tax Foundation opened an office in Washington, D.C., and in 1978 relocated there completely.
 Its research and analysis has historically emphasized publicizing federal and state financial information, arguing against the use of tax systems for "social engineering," and urging "broad bases and low rates" tax reform.

 Beginning in 1990, the Tax Foundation "operate[d] as a separate unit" of Citizens for a Sound Economy.
 By July 1991, it was again operating as an independent 501(c)(3) organization.

 Beginning in 2009, the Tax Foundation's offices were located in the National Press Building in Washington, D.C.
 In 2015, the organization moved to its current location on G Street.

 Goals and principles

-The Tax Foundation states that its "guided by the principles of sound tax policy—simplicity, transparency, neutrality, and stability."
+The organization states that it is "guided by the principles of sound tax policy—simplicity, transparency, neutrality, and stability."

 Tax Foundation research is generally critical of tax increases, high business taxes, excise taxes, tax preferences for the housing industry, and use of tax credits, which the Foundation views as "picking winners and losers".
 The Foundation has spoken favorably of efforts to balance the federal budget with tax reform and significant spending cuts, such as the Bowles-Simpson plan, the Ryan Plan, and the Wyden-Coats plan.